End-of-Year Checklist For Law Firms

 Corporate Transparency Act

-Beginning in 2024 millions of small businesses will have to file a Beneficial Ownership Information report with the Financial Crimes Enforcement Network.
-Help your clients prepare by providing them with information about who has to file, when and how to file, and what has to be reported.
-Help yourself too, as law firms and their lawyers and staff can also be subject to or impacted by this new reporting requirement.
+This year, millions of small businesses will have to file a Beneficial Ownership Information report with the Financial Crimes Enforcement Network.
+Companies that were in existence before this year have to file their initial report by January 1, 2025.
+Companies created this year have 90 days after notice of creation to file.
+Help your clients who have not filed yet by providing them with information about who has to file, when and how to file, and what has to be reported.
+Law firms can also be subject to or impacted by this new reporting requirement.

 Global activity